ABC Leeds

 In 1998 it had become the ABC again but it was reported to be up for sale.
 The ABC closed on 17th February 2000 with ABC screen 1 in the former circle showing “American Beauty”, screen 2 “Double Jeopardy” and Bollywood film “Shaheed Uddham Singh” in screen 3.

 It remained closed and shuttered until February 2006, when it was demolished.
-Leeds Arena was built on the site.
+The site remains vacant in 2024.

 Contributed by KenRoe